Missourians to vote on paid sick leave, minimum wage hike next month

 ‘Confident that it will pass’

-Missourians for Healthy Families and Fair Wages has so far raised over $5 million, according to campaign filings.
+Missourians for Healthy Families and Fair Wages has so far raised more than $5 million, according to campaign filings.

 That includes two $1.2 million donations from the Washington, D.C.-based Sixteen Thirty Fund, in August and October, a progressive not-for-profit that is not required to disclose its donors.
 Other large donors include Missouri Jobs with Justice Voter Action and the D.C.-based The Fairness Project.

-The campaign has purchased over $1.4 million in television ads, slated to begin airing next week, according to Federal Communications Commission filings.
+The campaign has purchased more than $1.4 million in television ads, slated to begin airing next week, according to Federal Communications Commission filings.

 The ballot measure would change the state law but not the constitution, meaning the Legislature could overturn it, but that is unlikely, McCarty said.